-- 5.1.
-Voluntary contributions: contributions in the amount of €1,215,593 have been pledged and/or received for 2008 projects. - 5.2.
-Interest income: interest in the amount of €45,248 represents interest earned on the Court's bank account for the Trust Funds. - 5.3.
-Refund to donors: the amount of $\[\in \]$ 72,965 was refunded to donors, being the amount in excess of the requirements of the specific projects completed (Schedules 6 and 7). - 5.4.
-Other accounts receivable: the amount of €7,854 is the interest earned but not received with regard to the bank account of the Trust Funds. - 5.5.
-Contributions or payments received in advance: the ICC received voluntary contributions in the total amount of €298,575 for projects starting after 31 December 2008 (Schedule 6). - 5.6.
-Interfund balances payable: as at 31 December 2008, interfund balances between the Trust Fund and the General Fund amounted to a payable of €147,952.
+- 5.1 Voluntary contributions: contributions in the amount of €1,215,593 have been pledged and/or received for 2008 projects. - 5.2 Interest income: interest in the amount of €45,248 represents interest earned on the Court's bank account for the Trust Funds. - Refund to donors: the amount of $\ensuremath{\mathfrak{C}}$ 72,965 was refunded to donors, being the amount in excess of the requirements of the specific projects completed (Schedules 6 and 7). - 5.4 Other accounts receivable: the amount of €7,854 is the interest earned but not received with regard to the bank account of the Trust Funds.